Morriar/nit/src/doc/doc_experiments/exp_align/out.names/popcorn.out.md

 Because of the `use_after` method, the `LogHandler` middleware will be executed after all the others.

+> name: popcorn::pop_logging::ConsoleLog::display
+> name: popcorn::Router::use
+> name: popcorn::LogEntry::request
+> name: popcorn::pop_logging::ConsoleLog::display
+> name: popcorn::LogEntry::request
 > name: popcorn>examples>middlewares>
-> name: core::time
-> name: core::Process

 The app now uses the `RequestTimeHandler` middleware for every requests received by the Popcorn app.